Expedition 58/59 Crew

 This space adventure will give me a whole new perspective of the world.
 I can't wait to share my view of our planet from my "balcony" aboard the International Space Station.
 I hope my enthusiasm will rub off on others!

-David Saint-Jacques will travel to space on his first mission as a member of Expedition 58/59.
+David Saint-Jacques will travel to space and serve as flight engineer for Expedition 58/59.
 While in orbit, he will share his passion for the world around us and for science, technology, engineering and mathematics (STEM).

 Date and place of birth: January 6, 1970, Quebec City, Quebec.